-If you are a company looking for great results to your online investments, this should be a top priority.
-Nevertheless, how do we evaluate digital marketing success?
-Each accessible digital marketing tool has specific measurement performance methods.
+This outcome should be a top priority if you’re a company looking for great results in your online investments.
+Nevertheless, how do we evaluate Digital Marketing success?
+Each accessible Digital Marketing Tool has specific measurement performance methods.

-Here are initial steps that you can take to start measuring the success of your digital marketing campaign:
+So, here are initial steps that you can take to start measuring the success of your Digital Marketing campaign:

 Step 1.
-First, Identify and Set Your Business Objectives First.
+First, Identify and Set Your Business Objectives.

 Step 3.
 Identify Target Segments to Focus On.